felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Gabrielle Perron for teaching me that reading a book twice is inefficient, and so much more.
 I love you.

+Thanks to Benoit Dicaire for introducing me to VanityURL and for sharing the Hugo bookshelf.
+I don't know where you find all this stuff, but keep it coming!

 Thanks to Desire Silcott for her photographs.
 (Chapter 7)

 Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.

 Thanks to Matt Morris for making a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the